-Credit/No Credit Election
+Credit/No Credit Grade Election

-With the approval of their Program Director, LLM students may take up to six units of non-required courses on a "Credit/No Credit" basis.
+With the approval of their Program Director, LLM students may take up to six units of non-required courses on a credit/no credit grade basis.
 The deadlines for submitting the Election for Credit/No Credit form are the same as those in the JD program; see the Administrative Rules & Procedures section of this handbook.